Sunday, December 10, 2023

-It has been my honor to serve the community of Goshen as your Chief of Police over the last two years.
-Our focus is to improve and maintain the quality of life for our residents as well as building lifelong relationships all those residing in or visiting our great community.
+It is an honor to service the community of Goshen as your Chief of Police.
+Our focus is to improve the quality of life for our residents as well as building lifelong relationships with our residents and those who visit our great community.

-We are here to respond to calls for service in the community as well as special requests from residents, schools, and businesses.
-In 2019 alone, Goshen Police Officers responded to 30,091 calls for service.
+We are here to respond to calls for service as well as to special requests from residents, schools, and businesses.
+Goshen police officers respond to an average of thirty thousand (30,000) calls for service on a yearly basis.

 Goshen Police Department is dedicated to serving this city.
-We work with all City government departments to provide the best possible service to residents and visitors.
+We work with all city government departments to provide the best possible service to our residents and visitors.
 We are in the community 24/7.
 You may not always see us but we are always patrolling and always available.
-You can contact us anytime to speak to an officer or request an officer visit you at your location.
+You can contact us anytime to speak to an officer, or request a visit from one of our officers to your location.

-Officers are eager to be part of resolving issues or addressing concerns within the city as well as stopping by your special events to support community members and organizations as officer time allows.
-We are all in this together; making Goshen a great place to live, work, raise a family, and experience the uniqueness of our city.
+Our officers are eager to be a part of resolving issues or addressing concerns within the city as well as attending special events to support community members and organizations as officer time allows.
+We are all in this together; making Goshen a great place to live, work, and raise a family.
+Be safe and enjoy the uniqueness of our great city.

 Jose’ Miller #116